eXascaleInfolab/StaTIX/README.md

                                   (<inpfile>.idm in tab separated format:
                                   <id> <subject_name>), default: disabled
  -o,--output <arg>                Output file, default: <inpfile>.cnl
- -p,--filter                      Filter out from the resulting clusters
-                                  all subjects that do not have the '#type' property in the input dataset,
+ -p,--network <arg>               Produce .rcg input network file for the
+                                  clustering without the type inference
+                                  itself
-                                  used for the type inference evaluation -r,--reduce <arg>                Reduce similarity matrix on graph construction by non-significant
+ -r,--reduce <arg>                Reduce similarity matrix on graph
+                                  construction by non-significant
                                   relations to reduce memory consumption
+                                  and speedup the clustering (recommended
+                                  for large datasets).
+Options X[Y]; X: a
-                                  and speedup the clustering.
-Options: a - accurate, m - mean, s - severe.
+                                  - accurate, m - mean, s - severe; Y: o -
+                                  use optimization function for the links
-                                  Recommended for large datasets -s,--scale <arg>                 Scale (resolution, gamma parameter of the clustering), -1 is automatic scale
+                                  reduction (default), w - reduce links by their raw weight.
+Examples: -r m, -r mw -s,--scale <arg>                 Scale (resolution, gamma parameter of the clustering), -1 is automatic scale
                                   inference for each cluster, >=0 is the